4GeeksAcademy/master-javascript-programming-exercises/exercises/095-getNthElementOfProperty/README.md

 ## 💡 Hints:

-+ If the array is empty, it should return undefined.
++ If the array is empty, it should return `undefined`.

-+ If n is out of range, it should return undefined.
++ If n is out of range, it should return `undefined`.

-+ If the property at the given key is not an array, it should return undefined.
++ If the property at the given key is not an array, it should return `undefined`.

-+ If there is no property at the key, it should return undefined.
++ If there is no property at the key, it should return `undefined`.